The home building industry's manifesto

 As mentioned above, this has an impact on all developers but is proving particularly challenging for SME builders whose businesses are grinding to a halt.
 The uncertainty and delay also have consequences for builders that rely on project-based finance.

 Concerns regarding resources have coincided with a decade of falling government investment in planning departments.
-A 2019 analysis by the Institute for Fiscal Studies3 revealed that gross spend on planning and development was reduced by 42% per person between 2009/10 and 2019/20.
+A 2019 analysis by the Institute for Fiscal Studies revealed that gross spend on planning and development was reduced by 42% per person between 2009/10 and 2019/20.
 Net spend reduced by 60%, which was the largest reduction across all areas of local government.
 Broadly speaking, over the past 13 years, local authorities have reduced real terms spending on planning departments by around 50% while they now receive approximately 100% more major residential planning applications.

 In addition to challenges concerning capital resources, LPAs are also finding it difficult to both recruit and retain staff.
-Almost 6 in 10 councils (58 per cent) are struggling to recruit planning officers and 36 per cent were having problems retaining them4.
+Almost 6 in 10 councils (58 per cent) are struggling to recruit planning officers and 36 per cent were having problems retaining them.

-As such, councils are increasingly finding themselves reliant on costly agency staff; in one LPA, 90% of staff are on temporary agency contracts5.
+As such, councils are increasingly finding themselves reliant on costly agency staff; in one LPA, 90% of staff are on temporary agency contracts.
 Inevitably, this is having an impact on how quickly applications are being determined and the speed at which conditions are being discharged.

 While industry broadly welcomed the previous Government’s action to solidify funding for planning departments through increasing fees, those fees need to be used directly and made available very quickly.
 The £24 million announced in 2023 to scale up local planning capacity and the £65 million announced at the 2021spending review are a good start, but real terms funding of planning departments has fallen by more than 50% since 2010.
 Meanwhile, planners are now required to take more decisions and with increasing complexity of development.
 The Royal Town Planning Institute (RTPI) estimates that £500 million will be required over four years to address significant delays in housing policy.